Kothayam

+Kothayam is a Village panchayat under Thoppampatti Union of oddanchatram Taluk, Dindigul district, Tamil Nadu.
+It has seven small Villages attached to it for Administrative Purposes.
+It includes Aruvankattuvalasu, Marriamman Temple Vallakkundapuram, Veeragirikottai, Vedikaranvalasu, Thhethagoundenvalasu, Koothampattiyanvalasu and Kondavanayakanvalasu village.

+Aruvankattuvalasu

-Aruvankattuvalasu is a Hamlet in the Dindigul district of the Indian state Tamil Nadu.
+Aruvankattuvalasu is a hamlet or subvillage of Kothayam panchayat.

-Location

 It is situated on the banks of Nallathangi Odai (a very small river), 18 km northeast of the Temple Town Palani and 28 km northwest of Oddanchatram, which has the largest vegetable market in Tamil Nadu.
-It is a subvillage of Kothayam Panchayat, Oddanchatram Taluk.

-People

-The village population is roughly 250.